annalhead/CPRD_multimorbidity_codelists/README.md

 b. originalreadcode - GOLD Read code matched Aurum 'originalreadcode'
 c. description - GOLD description matched Aurum 'term'
 d. termsearch - codes identified by searching Aurum for similar terms to original CALIBER GOLD list
 3. DiseaseDocumentation - this shows the codelists along with notes on implementation.
-The .md file is too large to be rendered in github, a .html version can be viewed on github in the docs subfolder
+The .md file is too large to be rendered in github, a .html version can be viewed here: https://annalhead.github.io/CPRD_multimorbidity_codelists/docs/DiseaseDocumentation.html

 ## Additional notes: